AI CODE REVIEW

 Product Development Tools Need Two Lenses: The Developer View and the Organization View

-Your platform is designed for two simultaneous truths: developers need day-to-day clarity to ship clean code, and leaders need roll-ups that show where effort concentrates, where PRs stall, and how to steer throughput at scale.
+Every developer productivity tool should balance two realities: Developers need day-to-day clarity to ship clean code, and leaders need roll-ups that show where effort concentrates, where PRs stall, and how to steer throughput at scale.

 Developer view